leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

   bucket: tutorial-production-bucket
 {% endhighlight %}

-Next, we’ll need to tell Rails when to use each environment.
+Next, you’ll need to tell Rails when to use each environment.

 In config/environments/development, add the following line:
 `config.active_storage_service = :amazon_development`